masc-ucsc/livehd/docs/GitHub-use.md

 Now create a [pull][pull] request through github, and the UCSC/MASC team will review it.

+## Occasional Pull Request steps

+If you just want to do some small contributions to LiveHD doing a public fork is the easiest way to contribute.
+Just fork, commit to forked master, and click on the web link after you push.

 ## Frequent Contributor

 If you are working on LiveHD at UC Santa Cruz, contact [Jose